-Night Lesson: Astronomy
+Night Class: Astronomy

 With a scavenger hunt of the night sky, this lesson is out of this world!
 This content will inspire wonder and curiosity about the universe, as students discover the phases of the moon and other cosmic objects through exploration and discussion.
-Plus some stargazing to end the night!

-► Life Sciences Track
+Life Sciences Track

 The "Life Sciences" track is designed primarily for 7th grade students.
 During this track, students will explore the environment and connections with the world around them.
 Throughout these lessons students will learn about various plants, animals, and the ecosystems that shape our environment.
-Students will also have a chance to spend a day exploring the ecosystems within Rocky Mountain National Park.
-Upon leaving Summit School, students will discuss how they can make a difference and take better care of the environment.
+Upon leaving Outdoor Lab, students will discuss how they can make a difference and take better care of the environment.